3713: Food Services - Committee3713: Food Services - Committee holly Tue, 07/02/2019 - 11:18

 4.1 Sleep: Students will synthesize the benefits of sleep by incorporating these behaviors in order to ensure a healthy sleep routine.
 Progress will be monitored in a designated middle school course.

 4.2 Exercise: Students will synthesize the benefits of vigorous exercise by incorporating these behaviors into their lifestyle.
 Progress will be measured in a designated middle school course.

 4.3 Nutrition: Students will synthesize the benefits of healthy, balanced eating habits by adopting healthy food choices.
 Progress will be measured in a designated middle school course.

 4.4 Stress: Students will synthesize the impact of stress by participating in ways that will enhance behaviors and eliminate and/or reduce health risks.
 Progress will be measured in a designated middle school course.

 5.0 Nutrition Guidelines

-5.1 The nutrient content of all foods and beverages served in the District’s breakfasts, lunches, and snacks shall be consistent with the nutritional standards for such programs.
+5.1 The nutrient content of all foods and beverages served in the District’s breakfasts, lunches, and a la carte shall be consistent with the nutritional standards for such programs.

 6.0 Outside Food & Beverages